-For the convenience of Parents, a copy of the U.S.D.A. guidelines are available at each program location.
-Parents can also contact the administrative office or visit the ‘Resources’ tab on our website, wisconsinyouthcompany.org.
+For the convenience of Parents, a copy of the USDA guidelines are available at each program location.
+Parents can also contact the administrative office or click here.

 Allergies and Special Diets

 It’s vitally important that any and all allergies to food be communicated during the registration process.
-Based on the health history and the emergency care plan form, accommodation plans, if needed, will be created to fit the individual needs of children.
+Based on the health history and the emergency care plan form, accommodation plans will be created to fit the individual needs of children.
 Parents are responsible for providing the items necessary for the accommodation plan.

-For educational or display purposes, the local zoo or humane society may bring in animals if they provide evidence of general liability insurance and Wisconsin Youth is named as an additionally insured on their policy.
+For educational or display purposes, a local zoo, humane society, or other educational program working with live animals may bring in animals if they provide evidence of general liability insurance and Wisconsin Youth Company is named as an additionally insured on their policy.
 Parents will be notified in advance of any animals being brought into program.
 Field trips may include animal petting areas.
 If children come into contact with animals on field trips, children will be closely supervised and will wash their hands with soap and water, before and after contact with the animals.

 In the unlikely event that an animal bites a child, 911 will be called in order to secure the animal and verify rabies shots.
 Staff will also notify Parents.
 Staff will provide first aid and will document the bite.

-Wisconsin Youth complies with all state guidelines when providing transportation for children.
-Transportation options include: chartered bus, city bus and Wisconsin Youth owned buses or 15 passenger vans with approved company driver.
+Wisconsin Youth Company complies with all state guidelines when providing transportation for children.
+Transportation options include: chartered bus, city bus and Wisconsin Youth Company owned 15 passenger vans with approved company driver.
 Staff are not permitted to transport children in personal vehicles.

-School buses or a Wisconsin Youth bus or van are the preferred means of transporting children in the program.
-Documentation of adequate liability insurance must be on file with Wisconsin Youth if the services of an independent transportation company are used.
+School buses or a Wisconsin Youth Company van are the preferred means of transporting children in the program.
+Documentation of adequate liability insurance must be on-file with Wisconsin Youth Company if the services of an independent transportation company are used.
 In an emergency, privately-owned vehicles may be used only with the prior approval of the risk management director, provided that the following rules are met: